-The applicant Principal Investigator can request during the electronic proposal submission that up to three specific persons should not act as an evaluator in the evaluation of their proposal32.
+The applicant Principal Investigator can request during the electronic proposal submission that up to three specific persons should not act as an evaluator in the evaluation of their proposal35.

 At step 1, the extended synopsis and the Principal Investigator's track record and CV will be assessed (and not the full scientific proposal).
-Proposals will be retained for step 2 based on the outcome of the evaluation at step 1 and a budgetary cut-off level of up to three times the panel's indicative budget.

 At step 2 the complete version of the retained proposals will be assessed (including the full scientific proposal).

-The allocation of the proposals to the various panels will be based on the expressed preference of the applicant Principal Investigator (see "Proposal")
+The allocation of the proposals to the various panels will be based on the expressed preference of the applicant Principal Investigator (see "Proposal description" above).

-description" above).
 Proposals may be allocated to a different panel with the agreement of both Panel Chairs concerned.

-The panel to which a proposal is allocated may request additional reviews by appropriate members of other panel(s) or additional remote evaluators.
+The panel to which a proposal is allocated may request additional reviews by appropriate members of other panel(s) or additional remote experts.

 The ERC strongly encourages multi and interdisciplinary research proposals.
 Proposals of this type are evaluated by ERC's regular panels with the appropriate external expertise.